-No, you won't find Wolfsburg on the UNESCO World Heritage List, so for a vibrant weekend you'd better go somewhere else.
-But purely for football it's a good city, VfL Wolfsburg is a stable club in the Bundesliga and we think the Volkswagen Arena is an underrated stadium.
+No, you won't find Wolfsburg on the UNESCO World Heritage List, so for a vibrant weekend it is better to go somewhere else.
+But purely for football, it's a good city, VfL Wolfsburg is a stable club in the Bundesliga and according to us, the Volkswagen Arena is underrated.

 VfL Wolfsburg and Volkswagen

-Take a look around while waiting at the traffic lights, practically everyone in Wolfsburg drives in a Volkswagen.
-Not so strange though, because the city only was founded 80 years ago by the nazi's for the car factory here: Volkswagen, of course.
-Everything in Wolfsburg is Volkswagen, also VfL Wolfsburg: the car brand is already years shirt sponsor, namesake of the stadium and 100% owner of the club.
+If you're driving around the city and are waiting in front of the traffic lights, take a look around.
+Practically everyone in Wolfsburg is driving a Volkswagen.
+Not so strange though, because the city was only founded 80 years ago by the Nazis to open the car factory of Volkswagen.
+Everything in Wolfsburg is Volkswagen, also VfL Wolfsburg.
+The car brand has been the club's shirt sponsor for many years, they named the stadium after them and they are the sole owner of the club.

 Volkswagen Arena

-The in 2002 opened Volkswagen Arena is from the outside a bit like a giant office - or car showroom.
-Not something you're really blown away by as a football romantic, although at even games the stadium is beautifully lit up.
-It has place for 30.000 spectators, for VfL Wolfsburg exactly right: not too small, not too big.
-From the inside, the Volkswagen Arena is surprisingly cool.
-Even though the shape and design of the stadium doesn't really differ from the German standards (right-squared, two tiers) they succeeded to make something of it in Wolfsburg.
-The green seats match with the white, tent-like roof, a combination that does justice to the club's colors.
+From the outside, the Volkswagen Arena, which opened in 2002, looks a bit like a giant office building, or a car showroom.
+It won't blow the minds of the football romantics away, but if they're playing a game at night the stadium is beautifully lit up.
+It has a capacity of 30,000, which is perfect for VfL Wolfsburg.
+From the inside, the arena is surprisingly cool.
+Even though the shape and design of the stadium are nothing out of the ordinary in Germany (squared and two-tiered), it does have something special.
+The green seats match the white, tent-like roof, a combination that does perfect justice to the club's colours.

 VfL-Stadion am Elsterweg

 When you cross the Berliner Brücke at the Volkswagen Arena you can't miss it.
-Across the water lays the old VfL-Stadion am Elsterweg, the home of VfL Wolfsburg until 2002.
-Special is the seater stand which surrounds exactly one long side and one short side.
-It has been declared as a monument, so we don't have to be afraid that this stadium will disappear.
+Across the water lies the old VfL-Stadion am Elsterweg, the home of VfL Wolfsburg until 2002.
+The stand with seats which surrounds two sides of the stadium is quite special.
+Fortunately, the stadium has been declared a monument, so it won't be demolished.

 AOK Stadion

-Right next to the Volkswagen Arena lays the AOK Stadion, a small but brand-new stadium with place for 5000 spectators.
-A lot of youth matches are played here, but most of all it's the home of the women's team of VfL Wolfsburg, an absolute world class team.
-Some of the biggest stars in women's football play at Wolfsburg, the team who manages to win back-to-back Women's Champions Leagues in 2013 and 2014.
+Right next to the Volkswagen Arena lies the AOK Stadion, a small but brand-new stadium with a capacity of 5,000.
+A lot of the youth teams play their home matches here, but more importantly, it's also the home of VfL Wolfsburg's female team, who is one of the best in the world.
+Some of the biggest stars in women's football play at Wolfsburg.
+The team even managed to win back-to-back Women's Champions Leagues in 2013 and 2014.

 VfL Fussballwelt

-In the main stand of the AOK Stadion you'll find ‘VfL Fussballwelt’, an interactive museum dedicated to the club.
-The youth can kick a ball by themselves and there's a lot to see from the history of VfL Wolfsburg, with some of the trophies won by the club.
-Our favorite is the shirt wall from the champion's team in 2009, with super trio Dzeko, Grafite and Misimovic.
+In the main stand of the AOK Stadion, you'll find ‘VfL Fussballwelt’, an interactive museum dedicated to the club.
+The children can kick a ball and there's a lot to see from the history of VfL Wolfsburg, including some of the trophies the club has won.
+Our favourite is the shirt wall from the champion's team in 2009, with the super trio Dzeko, Grafite and Misimovic.

 Tickets

-Apart from matches against Bayern Munich and Borussia Dortmund you can quite easily buy tickets for VfL Wolfsburg.
+Apart from matches against Bayern Munich and Borussia Dortmund, you can quite easily buy tickets for VfL Wolfsburg.
 Even for Champions League matches you can buy tickets here for less than 20 euros.
-You can order them on the website of the club, after you've created an account.
+You can order them on the club's website after you've created an account.

 How to get there

-Of course, in car city Wolfsburg you can easily park your car around the Volkswagen Arena.
-P3 until P6 lay at the Oebisfelder Straße, a 10 to 15 minute walk from the stadium.
+Of course, in a car city like Wolfsburg, you can easily park your car around the Volkswagen Arena at P3 until P6 lay on the Oebisfelder Straße, a 10 to 15-minute walk from the stadium.

 Images: Shutterstock, BSR Agency